clean-code-craft-tcq-1/test-for-analytics-karippalrohith/README.md

 List the dependencies of the Analysis-functionality.

 1. Access to the Server containing the telemetrics in a csv file
-1. Email IDs to which mails need to be send dependency
+1. Email IDs to which mails need to be send
-1. _enter dependency
+1. Write access to server to store the PDF report

 (add more if needed)